SumoLogic/sumologic-otel-collector/pkg/receiver/mysqlrecordsreceiver/README.md

         # this is the value for the type of the unique/auto-increment field mentioned above
         # it has two possible values namely, 'NUMBER' and 'TIMESTAMP'
-        # this is mandatory feild that needs to be specified by an user trying to save the state of the index_column_name of a database query
+        # this is mandatory field that needs to be specified by an user trying to save the state of the index_column_name of a database query
         index_column_type: NUMBER

-        # while doing state managemenent of a query, a user can explicitly define the identifier value in a table, after which the records should be fetched in
+        # while doing state management of a query, a user can explicitly define the identifier value in a table, after which the records should be fetched in
         # this is the explicitly defined identifier value for a particular database query
         # for 'NUMBER' type the default value is 0 and for 'TIMESTAMP' the default value is currentTime - 48hrs
         initial_index_column_start_value: 5